 Twitter Search is a valuable tool for anyone wanting to drive traffic to their website.
 Search for relevant keywords and then join in the discussion that you come across.
 Make sure you use it as a tool to provide valuable information and not as a way to spread spammy promotion posts.
 In addition, you can also use Twitter search to “listen” to what is happening in your market.
 Make it a habit of searching for “Seattle Wedding DJ” (or whatever event type you focus on) to find conversations about DJs in your market.
 You might stumble upon someone looking for DJ services.

-Use Twitter to find and partner with other businesses that are complimentary to the DJ business.
+Use Twitter to find and partner with other businesses that are complementary to the DJ business.
 Find photographers, videographers, facility managers and other professionals and follow them.
 Reach out to them and offer to refer them to any client leads you might come across.

 Once you have established a few followers, you should start sharing useful links that are related to the mobile DJ industry and your target market(s).
 If you are sharing good links that educate your followers, then their natural tendency will be to investigate your profile and website.